BY FAITH, WE SEE AT LEAST ONE PAR COMMUNITY IN EACH PROVINCE BY 2030

-We are operating in 33 out of 81 provinces in the Philippines as of January 2016.
+We have introduced Peace and Reconciliation Principles and Practices in 33 out of 81 provinces in the Philippines as of August 2020.

 These PAR Communities and the PAR Teams they have organized would be the backbone of a national PAR Movement.
 Then we can see, and we can count on, a well-equipped, efficiently-organized, and effectively-mobilized Peace and Reconciliation constituency.